crnobog69/gn/README.md

 - redirect to alternative frontends (e.g., youtube → invidious)
 - personal domain shortcuts
 - privacy: auto-redirect to open-source frontends

+## troubleshooting

+### extension stops working after a while

+this is fixed in the latest version. the extension now properly handles chromium's service worker lifecycle by loading rules fresh on each navigation event. if you're experiencing this issue:

+1. update to the latest version (see [update](#update) section)
+2. reload the extension in brave://extensions/
+3. if the problem persists, check the console for errors (right-click extension icon → inspect popup)

 ## theme